sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 ## Self Testing

 A self testing system is, in principle, a system that tests itself.
-This may sound a bit weird, so let's take a step back first.
+This may sound a bit weird, so let us take a step back first.

 The way we tested systems so far was by creating separate classes for the tests.
 The production code and test code were completely separated.